 Okra

-Most often used to make thick soups like Gumbo, Okra is also delicious served over rice or lightly sauteed for a less “slimy” consistency.
+Okra is also delicious served over rice or lightly sautéed for a less “slimy” consistency.
 Rich in vitamins and minerals, it is a healthy crop to grow in the garden and while it is perennial, it does not tolerate winter well in colder growing zones.

 how to grow okra